darlingtonmaposa/Cloud-hosted-static-website/README.md

 #### Cloud Computing Project
 ## Overview

-In this project we will make use of Python and AWS to create an intelligent data science portfolio website.
-At a high-level, the website will be hosted in a serverless manner on AWS; showcasing your amazing data science, machine learning and AI projects.
+In this project we will make use of Python and AWS to create an intelligent data engineering portfolio website.
+At a high-level, the website will be hosted in a serverless manner on AWS; showcasing data engineering, cloud computing python, and sql projects.

 <p align="center">
   <img src="https://github.com/Explore-AI/Pictures/blob/master/ezgif.com-gif-maker.gif?raw=true"/>